jetbrains-academy/Python-Libraries-NumPy/Projects/SVD/Introduction/task.md

 #### Content
 Image compression is a very useful thing because it allows saving images without taking up large amounts of memory (data approximation).
-In this lesson, we will use a [matrix decomposition](https://en.wikipedia.org/wiki/Matrix_decomposition) from linear algebra and the singular value decomposition to generate a compressed approximation of an image while still retaining many of the original features.
+In this lesson, we will use a [matrix decomposition](https://en.wikipedia.org/wiki/Matrix_decomposition) from linear algebra, the singular value decomposition, to generate a compressed approximation of an image while still retaining many of the original features.

 The lesson is based on the NumPy tutorial ["Linear algebra on n-dimensional arrays"](https://numpy.org/numpy-tutorials/content/tutorial-svd.html).